-This is the ninth installment in a virtual event series that examines the impact of structural racism on our economy and advances ideas to improve economic outcomes for all Americans.
+This was the ninth installment in a virtual event series that examined the impact of structural racism on our economy and advanced ideas to improve economic outcomes for all Americans.

-This session focuses on how the ability to accumulate wealth is impacted by racial barriers – and how those barriers deny families and communities long-term economic mobility and financial resiliency.
-Speakers and panelists will examine past and present structures and institutions that contribute to persistent wealth disparities, as well as propose and discuss bold strategies to finally reverse these trends.
+This session focused on how the ability to accumulate wealth is impacted by racial barriers – and how those barriers deny families and communities long-term economic mobility and financial resiliency.
+Speakers and panelists examined past and present structures and institutions that contribute to persistent wealth disparities, as well as proposed and discussed bold strategies to finally reverse these trends.
 Wealth disparities are key research topics for the Federal Reserve because equal access to wealth is so important to achieving full employment and an inclusive economy.

 - Mehrsa Baradaran, Professor of Law, University of California Irvine School of Law

 - Raphael Bostic, President, Federal Reserve Bank of Atlanta

 - James Bullard, President, Federal Reserve Bank of St. Louis